Celebrating First Nations Artists

-NAIDOC Week celebrates the achievements and culture of Aboriginal and Torres Strait Islander people.
-As a business owned by white presenting people who are lucky enough to live and work on Country, we have made it a priority to learn and celebrate the traditional custodians of this land we call home.
-We want to celebrate Aboriginal tradition, art and people and have made it and ongoing part of our mission to advocate and educate.
+As a business owned by white presenting people, who are lucky enough to live and work on Country, we have made it a priority to learn and celebrate the traditional custodians of this land we call home.
+We want to celebrate their tradition, art and people and have made it and ongoing part of our mission to advocate and educate.

 It is vital that those who purchase these designs know who they are buying from and what it represents.
 It is mandatory that any maker who creates products from this fabric with the intention to sell acknowledges the artist on their website and/or social media.